matthewscharles/instrument-maker/README.md

 Distributed under the terms of the GNU Public license version 3.

-The current version is not ready for public consumption (see the technical notes below); please feel free to explore the code, and download and try out the abstactions if you are familiar with Pure Data.
+The current version is not ready for public consumption (see the technical notes below); please feel free to explore the code, and download and try out the abstractions if you are familiar with Pure Data.

 ## How does it work?

 Within Pure Data, create objects with the im. prefix to access building blocks: inputs, outputs, tuning systems.
-Upload to Bela, or Raspberry Pi with an Arduino device connected.
-With Bela, this should be a case of drag and drop into a browser; files can exist as "presets", no need to edit or look at the code unless desired.
+Upload to Bela, or Raspberry Pi with an Arduino-type device connected.
+With Bela, choosing a setup should be a case of dragging and dropping into a browser; files can exist as "presets", no need to edit or look at the code unless desired.

 Video demo (code): https://youtu.be/8AJMJq2P8Ko